lbl-neutrino/pacmon/README.md

 The connection parameters (for PACMAN and InfluxDB) can be controlled via command-line options.
 Run `./pacmon --help` for a full list of options.

+## Existing metrics

+Currently `pacmon` writes the same set of metrics displayed by Kevin's original `pacmon.py`.
+See `monitor.go` for how they're calculated.

 ## Adding metrics

 In `monitor.go`, first add the necessary data fields (e.g. `NoiseRate`) to the